StealthyCoder/palette/README.md

 ## MS-DOS

 This will contain a palette/setup for MS-DOS, and also a `PROMPT` configuration.
 That what is shown as the actual prompt.

-Will try to do one with and one without the need for ANSI.
+- ANSI one
+- non-ANSI one

 ## TTY